JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_12.md

 ### Controversy And Dissension

 The meeting should cultivate a spirit of tolerance and respect for differing opinions.
 This can be challenging when difficult or controversial subjects are discussed.
 The objective study of these kinds of subjects is often enhanced if readers take time privately to broadly study the subject matter before engaging in group discussion, especially on subjects highly controversial in contemporary society.
 It is usually easier to avoid such topics in newly formed study groups and with groups of new readers.
 If dissension does arise, the moderator can remind everyone that we are all trying to serve the same creator and that none of us has a monopoly on truth, thus giving value and perspective to differences of opinion which may arise.
-As a general practice, the moderator should encourage the group to look for commonalities and themes in what has been read, but not try to force a consensus in interpretation. “_...When did I teach you that you should all see alike?_” ([UB 141:5.1](/en/The_Urantia_Book/141#p5_1))
+As a general practice, the moderator should encourage the group to look for commonalities and themes in what has been read, but not try to force a consensus in interpretation. “_...When did I teach you that you should all see alike?_” (<a id="a188_975"></a>[UB 141:5.1](/en/The_Urantia_Book/141#p5_1))

 ### Spiritual Unity

 The search for God is what is important; we need not always agree on the details of how we go about it.
 Most feel that to be consistent with the teachings, _Urantia Book_ study groups should value diversity of opinion.
 We find spiritual unity in our mutual love of God, not in intellectual uniformity.
 Nothing is more important than for us to be as one, spiritually. “_...Love one another even as I have loved you.
-And by this will all men know that you are my disciples if you thus love one another._” ([UB 180:1.1](/en/The_Urantia_Book/180#p1_1))
+And by this will all men know that you are my disciples if you thus love one another._” (<a id="a192_504"></a>[UB 180:1.1](/en/The_Urantia_Book/180#p1_1))

 ### Maintaining Attendance